 Your Contact Centre Can Earn Money for Your Company, Too

-One of the most common reasons that customers contact support centres is to check an order’s status.
+One of the most common reasons that customers contact support is to check order status.
 With self-service options and order management tools, you can eliminate most of these calls — and save a significant amount of time and money.
 If customers do call to check on their order, a connected order management system can streamline the request.
 In fact, one report found that the right order management tools can improve first-call resolution by up to 20% and reduce call handling time by 25%.
 Connected tools give service agents a comprehensive view of order and inventory data, better equipping them to quickly handle customer requests.

-2. Implement self-service to improve customer experience
+2. Implement self-service to save time and money

 Contact centres are a critical piece of the puzzle when it comes to customer experience.
 Customers want a genuine human experience with your brand.
 It’s just important to ensure that calling a contact centre isn’t the only way to reach your company for answers or help.

 3. Focus on the post-purchase experience to drive loyalty